qmeng222/Understand-Node/BigWordAlert.md

 - binary data: data stored in 0s and 1s.
 - character encoding: how chars are stored in binary. eg: "h" --> 104 --> 01101000 (in UTF-8)
 - byte = 8 bits (8 zeros and ones)
+- error-first callback: take an error obj as the first parameter, this first parameter will be null if no error.